 - Twenty Questions for Gloria (Walker, 2016)

 Conrad Williams was born in 1969.
 He is the author of seven novels (HEAD INJURIES, LONDON REVENANT, THE UNBLEMISHED, ONE, DECAY INEVITABLE, LOSS OF SEPARATION and DUST AND DESIRE), four novellas (NEARLY PEOPLE, GAME, THE SCALDING ROOMS and RAIN) and two collections of short stories (USE ONCE THEN DESTROY and BORN WITH TEETH).
 He has won two major prizes for his novels.
 ONE was the winner of the August Derleth award for Best Novel, (British Fantasy Awards 2010), while THE UNBLEMISHED won the International Horror Guild Award for Best Novel in 2007 (he beat the shortlisted Stephen King on both occasions).
 He won the British Fantasy Award for Best Newcomer in 1993.
 He won another British Fantasy Award, for Best Novella (THE SCALDING ROOMS) in 2008.
 In 2009 he was Guest of Honour at the World Horror Convention.
 He edited the anthologies GUTSHOT, which was shortlisted for both the British Fantasy and World Fantasy Awards, and DEAD LETTERS (forthcoming from Titan Books).
 He is an associate lecturer at Edge Hill University.

 He lives in Manchester, UK, with his wife, three sons and a monster Maine Coon.

 Conrad Williams is represented by James Wills at Watson, Little Ltd.

-For full information on accommodation and pricing, and feedback on the fantastic workshops we have held in the same location since 2013 please check The Art of Writing website, on www.the-art-of-writing.com
+For full information on accommodation and pricing, and feedback on the fantastic workshops we have held since 2013 please check The Art of Writing website, on www.the-art-of-writing.com